prominenceai/deepstream-services-library/docs/api-ode-action.md

 DslReturnType dsl_ode_action_redact_new(const wchar_t* name);
 ```
 The constructor creates a uniquely named **Redact Object** ODE Action.
 When invoked, this Action will update an Object's metadata by
-* filling in the the rectangle with a black background color with an alpha level of 1.0.
+* filling in the rectangle with a black background color with an alpha level of 1.0.
 * hiding both the display text and rectangle boarder

 The action will Redact any detected object based on the GIE model and class Id in use...
 Face, License, etc.,